Plitvice or Krka: Which National Park should you visit?

 Plitvice Lakes National Park

 Nestled between the majestic Gornja, Mala Kapela, and Medvedak mountains, Plitvice Lakes opened its doors in 1949 as a national park and was added to the UNESCO Heritage List in 1979.
 Covering an area of 295 sq. km, Plitvice Lakes is just magical with its sixteen terraced crystalline lakes tumbling into each other and creating countless waterfalls and canyons in the process.
-The mineral-rich vibrant lakes are surrounded by pretty meadows, open pastures, craggy mountains, and lush woodlands.
+Pretty meadows, open pastures, craggy mountains, and lush woodlands surround the mineral-rich vibrant lakes.
 The nearby forest is home to fir, pine, beech, and spruce trees, as well as bears, wild boars, rabbits, and deer.

 The park is split into two parts – Upper Lakes and Lower Lakes.
 Wooden walkways and footbridges snake over the lower and upper lakes, providing charming trails for visitors to explore and admire the incredible views of the emerald pools and the trickling waterfalls.
 It is said that at any given time, the lakes never look the same as they did the day before.
 The color of the crystal clear water changes from emerald green to turquoise to faded grey, depending on the mineral content, weather, and angle of light.
 Admission costs vary according to the season.
 Check the latest prices here.